J535D165/CoronaWatchNL/README.md

 ##### Intensive care: RIVM, LCPS, NICE
 CoronaWatchNL reports COVID-19 related hospital data of three different sources: RIVM, LCPS and NICE.

-* **RIVM** reports hospitalized COVID-19 cases, including - but not limited to - the intensive care intakes.
+* **RIVM** reports hospitalized COVID-19 cases, including - but not limited to - the intensive care unit (ICU) admissions.
 These are the highest and most inclusive counts.
-* **NICE** only reports COVID-19 cases that are taken into the IC unit.
+* **NICE** only reports COVID-19 cases that are admitted to the ICU.
-* **LCPS**, similarly to NICE, reports IC intakes of COVID-19 cases.
+* **LCPS**, similarly to NICE, reports COVID-19 ICU admissions.
 However, LCPS tries to compensate for the reporting lag, by estimating its size and adding it to the numbers reported by NICE.
 These estimates are not corrected, resulting in consistently higher counts compared to NICE.

 [<img src="plots/overview_IC_data.png" width="430">](plots) [<img src="plots/overview_IC_nieuw.png" width="430">](plots) [<img src="plots/overview_IC_actueel.png" width="430">](plots) [<img src="plots/overview_IC_totaal.png" width="430">](plots)